 Many fertility clinics and specialists suggest PGS/PGD to increase the success of IVF.
 As stated earlier, PGS identifies chromosomal abnormalities.
 Abnormalities lead to failed natural and assisted pregnancies, and that is the primary reason PGS increases IVF success.

 Chromosomal abnormalities occur more often than people think.
 As women age, the likelihood of an irregular chromosome count only increases.
 At 28 years old, approximately 30% of her remaining eggs have chromosomal abnormalities.
 By age 40, almost 60% of her remaining eggs are abnormal, and by age 44, that percentage climbs to almost 90%.

-Determining IVF with PGS success rates is possible, but contextually it’s important to realize that without PGS, embryos that have chromosomal abnormalities can be transferred fresh, or frozen for later transfer.
+Determining IVF with PGS success rates is possible, but contextually it’s important to realize that without it, embryos that have chromosomal abnormalities can be transferred fresh, or frozen for later transfer.
 Embryos with abnormalities often do not make it all the way to blastocyst phase, and if they do, can sometimes fail to implant.
-So in some ways, it is futile to compare IVF with PGS success rates to IVF without PGS, because chromosomally abnormal embryos do not have the same chances of success.
+So in some ways, it is futile to compare IVF with PGS success rates to IVF without it, because chromosomally abnormal embryos do not have the same chances of success.

 Does PGS Increase Success of IVF?

 Logic suggests that by implanting embryos that are known to be normal, the likelihood of miscarriage or failed implantation goes down.
 Therefore, the IVF with PGS success rates should be higher than without it.

 One clinic determined IVF with PGS success rates to have a 10% higher pregnancy rate.
 Live birth rate differences are inconsistent and therefore inconclusive.
 However, almost all studies and clinic data show that IVF success rates indicates higher pregnancy rates.